dnojawod/Machine-Problem-Address-Book/README.md

 **  See User Manual for detailed instructions of each functions.
 ## Acknowledgements
 This is a machine problem in partial fulfillment of the requirements for the course COE197P, HP Unix Administration 4, under Engr.
-Vincent Paolo Arellano.
+Vincent Paolo Arellano, Mapúa University, Intramuros, Manila, Philippines.